 Find out how to use your Commonwealth credit card when travelling overseas, and the pitfalls to watch out for.

-Where credit cards are concerned, travelling overseas can cause a few problems unless you are clued up about how best to use your credit card abroad, and what precautions you should take before and whilst travelling.
+Where credit cards are concerned, travelling overseas can cause a few problems unless you know how to use your credit card abroad, and what precautions you should take before and whilst travelling.

 Which card should you take when travelling overseas?